metaversnova/AstraLink-Professional/README.md

                                        ⬇ Educational Purposes Disclosure ⬇

 - This tool is a tool that should be used only for educational purposes.
 I do not hold any responsibility for any misuse!
--View the License for more information about AstraLink ’’Professional’’ being licensed under the MIT License.
+- View the License for more information about AstraLink ’’Professional’’ being licensed under the MIT License.

 <hr style="border-radius: 2%; margin-top: 60px; margin-bottom: 60px;" noshade="" size="20" width="100%">